BLUE STREAM (Post-Certification stream): Play Therapy Supervision Certification Program

 Play Therapy Supervisor Route

 The Supervision Certification program is designed to formally prepare participants to supervise child and play therapists.
 Participants will have the opportunity to explore various models of supervision and receive specialized training in the Play Therapy Dimensions Model.
 During the program, trainees will have the opportunity to work in small groups, debrief supervisory experiences, learn about practical playful supervision strategies, and review supervision videos.
-The program is 24 hours in length and will provide the hours required to meet the “consultation on supervision skills criteria” (part of the total hours to become a Certified Supervisor).
+The program provides 21 direct contact hours (plus 3 non-contact hours for the written assignment) and is designed to provide the hours required to meet the “consultation on supervision skills criteria” (part of the total hours to become a Certified Supervisor).

 Who Should Attend?

 The Play Therapy Supervision Certification Program (blue stream) is intended for Certified/Registered Play Therapists who wish to become Certified or Registered Play Therapy Supervisors.
 Program entrance requirements include a Master’s level of academic training and a minimum of 1500 clinical hours of working with children and a total of 2500 hours of direct clinical practice (face-to face therapeutic client contact).
 Participants must have access to supervisees.

 Duration: 3-day intensive

 Supervision can be Playful: Techniques for Child & Play Therapy Supervisors.
 Drewes.
 A., & Mullen, J.A.
 (2008: Lanham MD: Rowman & Littlefield Publishers).